 There are a few, different approaches to weight loss programs – meal kits, behavioral modification (including dieting and exercise programs) and prescription medications.
-The best weight loss program is the one that you’ll stick with, so let’s dive into Calibrate, and Noom to see if any might help you on your journey to a healthier you.
+The best weight loss program is the one that you’ll stick with, so let’s dive into Calibrate vs Noom to see if either of these might help you on your journey to a healthier you.

 Wait, an app can help you lose weight?